Explore winter on a Fat Bike

 The Gros Louis 1’s frame is made out of high strength and lightweight aluminum, and is paired with a carbon fork.
-This gives the bike great acceleration and handling capabilities while still providing comfort on the front end.
-Its component group is a step about the Gros Louis 2, which really only means it will last a lot longer and require less maintenance over the life of the bike.
-It also has the same modern features as the Gros Louis 2, just in the carbon offering.
+This lightweight combination gives the bicycle great acceleration and handling capabilities.
+Its component group is a step above the Gros Louis 2, which in fact reduce weight and increase pedaling efficiency.
+Its 12 speeds drivetrain and large tires will allow you to face any situation.

 - Gros Louis 2

 Gros Louis 2 is your ally for year-round rides, short or long.
 It has been designed to perform flawlessly during winter without compromising summer performance with quality components that won’t break the bank.
 We make it for men as well as for women (Duchess 2) so there’s something for everyone.